Our Plants

 Native: Southern Europe

-Wildlife Value: nectar source for bees, butterflies and esp. gray hairstreak butterfly
+Wildlife Value: nectar source for gray hairstreak butterfly

 Awards: England's Royal Horticultural Society Award of Garden Merit.